orbitjs/orbit/README.md

 Orbit requires that every data source support one or more common interfaces.
 These interfaces define how data can be both *accessed* and *transformed*.

-Orbit includes several data sources: an in-memory cache, a local storage source, and a source for accessing RESTful APIs via AJAX.
-You can define your own data sources that will work with Orbit as long as they support Orbit's interfaces.

 The methods for accessing and transforming data return promises.
 These promises might be fulfilled synchronously or asynchronously.
 Once fulfilled, events are triggered to indicate success or failure.
 Any event listeners can engage